 We first of all needed to soak up as much knowledge about Google Mobile and it’s offerings, it’s various products and long-term business objectives.
 We held a number of workshops with key stakeholders and project owners.
 We then approached Google’s retail partners and OEMs with a view to seeing and understanding what they did or didn’t understand.

-These guidelines where going to be access by various users, who would in turn be looking for different types of content.
+These guidelines were going to be accessed by various users, who would, in turn, be looking for different types of content.

 We developed a web structure that would be less wordy and easier to understand.
 It would enable the user to drill deeply and easily for the content they needed.
 When the structure was signed off we then went about writing the content and producing the graphics to explain the positioning of the brand and how to use it.